 During your hospital stay

-Here are some ideas to help your children feel OK if you’ll be away for a hospital birth:
+Here are some ideas to help your children feel OK if mum will be away for a hospital birth:

-- Let your children know who’ll be looking after them during your hospital stay.
+- Let your children know who’ll be looking after them during mum’s hospital stay.
 If they don’t know the caregiver well, they’ll need time to get used to the idea.

 - Arrange for children’s routines to stay the same as much as possible.
 This will help them feel more secure.

-- Keep in touch with children by phone while you’re in hospital.
-If you and baby are well, make times for the other kids to visit.
+- Keep in touch with other children during the hospital stay.
+If mum and baby are well, make times for the other children to visit.

 When baby comes home